First-Order Modal $\xi$-Calculus: On the Aspects of Application and Bisimulation: Preliminaries

-Just in case of any likely confusion, here may we emphasize over this issue once again.
-Especially, readers familiar with modal $\mu$-calculus might naturally think that it is also possible for a genealogical Kripke model here to have itself as one of its own children models, namely $\M\in N_\M$; or more generally, to contain an infinite downward chain $\cdots\M_3\in N_{\M_2}$, $\M_2\in N_{\M_1}$, $\M_1\in N_\M$.
-Definitely, we agree that these situations are both conceptually conceivable and mathematically manageable, nonetheless, they simply do \textit{not} appear here because a recursive definition in ZFC automatically rules them out.
-Such ``restriction'' is essentially a direct result of the recursive nature of Definition~\ref{def.model}, and so actually, no extra restriction at all needs to be added into the definition.
-Readers are suggested to draw an analogy from the recursive BNF in Definition~\ref{def.for}, so that readers can also understand in a similar way, in Definition~\ref{def.model} we have made neither fault nor negligence.
-Finally for better explicitness, though a formal proof is omitted (which can be found in any standard textbook on set theory, \eg,~\cite{Kunen80}), we would like to rigorously summarize our main point in the above discussion as the following theorem:
+Just in case of any likely confusion, here we shall elaborate once again.
+In particular, readers might naturally think it possible for a genealogical Kripke model to have itself as one of its own children models, namely $\M\in N_\M$; or more generally, to contain an infinite downward chain $\cdots\M_3\in N_{\M_2}$, $\M_2\in N_{\M_1}$, $\M_1\in N_\M$.
+To be honest, we completely agree that these kinds of situations are both conceptually conceivable and mathematically manageable; nonetheless, they simply do \textit{not} appear here because a recursive definition in ZFC automatically rules them out.
+Such a ``restriction'' is essentially a direct result of the recursive nature of Definition~\ref{def.model}, and thus actually, no extra restriction at all needs to be added into the definition.
+Readers are suggested to draw an analogy from the recursive BNF in Definition~\ref{def.for}, so that readers can also understand that in a similar way, in Definition~\ref{def.model} we have made neither fault nor negligence.
+At last, though a formal proof is omitted (which can be easily found in any standard textbook on set theory, \eg,~\cite{Kunen80}), we would like to summarize our above discussion as the following theorem:

 \begin{theorem} There does not exist an infinite downward chain of genealogical Kripke models $\M_i$, where $i\in\omega$, such that $\forall i\in\omega$, $\M_{i+1}\in N_{\M_i}$. \end{theorem}

 \begin{remark} The following are several other minor points concerning Definition~\ref{def.model}, to which readers are suggested to pay attention as well: